turingschool-examples/challenges/ruby_in_ruby.markdown

 ## Part 1: Array Basics

-For these Array exercises, start with the following template:
+For these array exercises, start with the following template:

 ```ruby
 class SimpleArray